itom-project/itom/docs/userDoc/source/02_installation/build_documentation.rst

 Necessary tools
 -----------------

-In order to being able to build the documentation, you need to have some tools installed on your computer:
+In order to be able to build the documentation, you need to have some tools installed on your computer:

 1. Doxygen